SRB measures for Anosov actions: Anosov actions, dynamical foliations and invariant measures

-Then repeating the same argument with an easy induction on $n$ gives the result for derivatives of order $n$ (we refer to the proof of \cite[Lemma 5.5]{delallave92} for instance for more details).
-Combining this estimates with \eqref{eq:desintegration} we obtain the desired smoothness of $\delta_{W^s}$ along the leaves $W^s_\mathrm{loc}$. \end{proof} Note that the proof of Proposition~\ref{prop:smooth_desintegration_Lebesgue} strongly depends on the fact that there is an exponential contraction along the stable, resp. unstable manifold and it would fail when working directly on the weak-(un)stable foliation.
-Nevertheless thanks to the fact that the neutral foliation is a smooth foliation we can establish the same result as Proposition~\ref{prop:smooth_desintegration_Lebesgue}.
-We will do this in two steps: In a first step we show that there is a continuous density function $\delta_{W^{ws}}$ for the weak-stable foliations\footnote{Again the case of weak unstable foliation follows exactly the same way but we only focus on thw weak stable case to simplify the notation.} and give an explicit expression in terms of $\delta_{W^{s}}$ and some further quantitities which we introduce now: by \eqref{eq:weak_stable_subfoliation} we have
+Note that the proof of Proposition~\ref{prop:smooth_disintegration_Lebesgue} strongly depends on the fact that there is an exponential contraction along the stable, resp. unstable manifold and it would fail when working directly on the weak-(un)stable foliation.
+Nevertheless thanks to the fact that the neutral foliation is a smooth foliation we can establish the same result as Proposition~\ref{prop:smooth_disintegration_Lebesgue} for $W^{ws}$.
+Let us start by showing there is a continuous density function $\delta_{W^{ws}}$ for the weak-stable foliations\footnote{Again the case of weak unstable foliation follows exactly the same way but we only focus on the weak stable case to simplify the notation.} and give an explicit expression in terms of $\delta_{W^{s}}$ and some further quantities which we introduce now: by \eqref{eq:weak_stable_subfoliation} we have